“Do not think to yourself that in the king’s palace you will escape any more than all

 And prove Thy good and perfect will.

 This article is adapted from the August 1st devotion in Truth For Life - Volume 2 by Alistair Begg.
 Similar in style to the first volume, this second volume contains 365 new daily devotions to help you start with the gospel each and every day.
-The new volume will be released October 1, 2022.
-You can preorder here to receive your copy as soon as it is available.
+You can find the new volume here.